-Your mobile phone becomes your office extension, displaying your company caller ID on outbound calls and allowing you to enjoy features like extension to extension dialing, and more *.
+Essentially, your mobile phone becomes your office extension, displaying your company caller ID on outbound calls and allowing you to enjoy features like extension to extension dialing, and more.

 Mobile VoIP Performance

-* While most mobile VoIP apps are great for making and receiving calls, very few, if any, can perform all the functions of a desk phone.
+While most mobile VoIP apps are great for making and receiving calls, very few, if any, can perform all the functions of a desk phone.
+In addition, performance is highly reliant on the mobile softphone you choose and your Wi-Fi or 4G LTE network.
+We do not suggest this solution as a total replacement for your deskphone.

-Luckily, it's incredibly easy.
+Luckily, it's incredibly easy—and free for OnSIP users. .
 Within minutes, you can enjoy the freedom of being able to make and receive calls as if you were sitting at your desk from almost anywhere!

-- Make and receive calls over Wi-Fi and your 3G Network
+- Make and receive HD voice and video calls

+OnSIP is a cloud phone system provider that reviews other mobile VoIP apps as well.
 Because each mobile VoIP app is different, our team conducts thorough reviews to make sure you are buying and/or downloading the right one.
+Below are a few excerpts from our VoIP phone reviews.

 iPhone VoIP Applications